-Notably, the NUG which includes elected legislators from the previous government, announced on 3 February - shortly after the coup and only less than 3 weeks before the next round of UCJ hearings - its acceptance of the jurisdiction of the ICJ to investigate claims in relation to the commission of genocide and thus withdrew all preliminary objections in the case.129 In July 2021, the NUG lodged a declaration with the ICC accepting the court's jurisdiction over crimes committed in Myanmar since 2002.130 In contrast, to date the Tatmadaw denies all allegations against them of any atrocities committed against the Rohingya since 2017.
+Notably, the NUG which includes elected legislators from the previous government, announced on 3 February - shortly after the coup and only less than 3 weeks before the next round of UCJ hearings - its acceptance of the jurisdiction of the ICJ to investigate claims in relation to the commission of genocide and thus withdrew all preliminary objections in the case.
+In July 2021, the NUG lodged a declaration with the ICC accepting the court's jurisdiction over crimes committed in Myanmar since 2002.
+In contrast, to date the Tatmadaw denies all allegations against them of any atrocities committed against the Rohingya since 2017.
 Their reinstallation of power and the resulting escalation of violent clashes have only newly ignited ethnic tensions between ethnic armed groups and the Tatmadaw.
-The military coup was justified by Gen Hlaing as a necessary step to form a "true and disciplined democracy" with the military on the people's side131, an aim on which path ongoing violence is perceived as counterinsurgency to armed political opposition threatening to achieve this aim.
+The military coup was justified by Gen Hlaing as a necessary step to form a "true and disciplined democracy" with the military on the people's side of the people's side of the people's side of the people's side of the people's achieve this aim.